nkabbara/nkabbara.github.io/docs/books/useful-not-true.md

 > Rules can be ignored.
 Breaking a rule can be rational and moral, if you understand the rule’s purpose, and no one is harmed.

-Always be negotiating rules, especially if they're codified, especially if the other person thinks they're the bible.
+Always be negotiating rules, especially if they're codified, especially if the other person thinks they're the true.
 Think of them as the starting point to what someone thought was a good idea x years ago while in some mood or mindset.

 Obligations follow the same spirit of rules, but they're more cultural: You must take care of your aging parents (why didn't they plan for their retirement?).
 You must always open the car door to your girlfriend (am I less of a gentleman if I don't?).
 You should always return someone's invite (isn't that the opposite of true giving?).
 As a man, you should always pay the bill (isn't this an outdated notion before women worked?).